BlakeTrebelhorn/Dota2Learning/README.md

 So far with testing, the SGD Classifier has been doing well with an accuraacy around 60%.
 More testing is needed, which I will work on later.
 ## Final work and Testing
 I feel like I've it's not going to get much better that what I've gotten so far.
 So I've optimized the models I feel are best, and will use those for testing.

+# TL;DR
+I had some fun with this machine learning project, but was disappointed with the results.
+However, some data is just not good to learn with, and I feel that this
+	is one of those datasets.
+What I've learned is that the data seems to be linearily separable, but is hard to learn on.
+I used a plethora of models to work with the data and had my code run for probably days in total at this point.
+My models were only able to achieve at best about 60.2% in training, and in testing was
+	59.9%.
+Despite this, that is about a 10% increase over random, which is better than nothing.
+In short, I used Stochastic Gradient Descent, Logistic Regression, Linear Discriminant Analysis, AdaBoost and GradientBoost, as well as Multilayer Perceptron as my final models.
+The GradientBoost model performed the best in the end, but all the others were within less than 0.4%.